AWehenkel/phd-defense/talk.md

 .center.width-100[![](figures/Box_loop.png)]

 ---
-# Box's Loop in Science
+# Atomic Discovery
 .avatars[.circle.width-100[![](figures/John-Dalton.jpg)]]

 ## The first scientific atomic model: *John Dalton in 1803.*

 .center.width-80[![](figures/dalton_water.png)]

+???
+- Pose that matter is at some point discrete and that molecules are made of fixed number of fundamental atoms.
+- Allows to predict how many grams of Oxygen you need to consume a certain quantity of hydrogen and create water for instance.Ò

 --

 .center.width-80[![](figures/thomson_experiment.gif)]

 ???
-1803
+- Does not explain why some atoms react together and others not.

-Fails to explain that atoms seems made of positive and negative charges that are observed when we bend
+- Fails to explain that atoms seems made of positive and negative charges that are observed when we bend

 ---
-# Box's Loop in Science
+# Atomic Discovery
 .avatars[.circle.width-100[![](figures/jj-thomson.jpeg)]]

 ## Electrons and protons: *JJ Thomson in 1897.*